 Business will be conducted by teleconference instead of face-to-face meetings.
 All branch offices are closed and we request that the public use drop boxes at those locations.
 Outdoor inspections will be conducted using CDC guidelines.

-Mine safety specialists will continue to respond to emergencies, however mine safety classroom training is suspended and a one-month extension of all training expiration dates has been granted.
-The Division of Mine Permits will cease on-site visits at this time.
-Information about the programs, including emergency contact information, can be found at https://eec.ky.gov/Natural-Resources/Mining/Pages/default.aspx.
+The Division of Mine Permits has ceased on-site visits at this time.
+Information about the programs, including emergency contact information, can be found at https://eec.ky.gov/Natural-Resources/Mining/Pages/default.aspx .

 The Division of Conservation